jpmalere/gettingAndCleanningDataProject/README.md

 This repo contains the code to clean the data from the following data repository (data from accelerometers from the Samsung Galaxy S smartphone) http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The files shall be unzipped on the folder "./UCI HAR Dataset/"

 The R script "run_analysis.R" executes the following steps:
 1) Merges the training and the test sets to create one data set.
 2) Extracts only the measurements on the mean and standard deviation for each measurement.